lolriven/raylib_networking_example/README.md

 ## Packet Data
 In this example network data is packaged up in the native format for the sending computer.
 This means that computers with different byte ordering (https://en.wikipedia.org/wiki/Endianness) can not communicate with each other.
 A real game would encode all data into Network Byte Order on send and decode on receive.

+## Example Data Flow

+Client -> Server
+Client startup and connects to server.

+Server receives connection request and allocates a player ID for the new user
+	If the server is full the new player is rejected.

+Server -> Client
+Server sends Acccept messaage back to player with player ID Server sends Add Player message for all existing players to new player

+Client receives accept message
+Client adds self to player list and marks connection as active Client gameplay loop starts polling for local player input

+Client receives Add Player messages and updates local simulation state

+Every frame on the client, input is polled and a new local player position is updated in the local simulation.

+Client -> Server
+Every network tick (1/20th of a second), the local player's location is sent as an input update to the server.

+Server -> Client
+When the server receiives an input update, it updates the server game state with the new position and sends an Update Player message to all players.

+As clients receive update messages they set the local simulation to match the last known location of each remote player.